MozartSoares/cse325_team7_project/README.md

 To follow the project's progress and tasks, check out our **Trello Board**:
 [Trello Board](https://trello.com/invite/b/68c21e192d9a9ad6a6321337/ATTI9f74bed7cfeeb322757f1491713a6b74B75199E4/c…)

----

-## Project Ideas

-### 1. Parking Lot Management System

-A system to manage parking lots, registering and authenticating users, logging their time in the parking lot through check-ins and check-outs, and calculating the pricing for that time.

-**Admin View:**

-- Manage all parking lots
-- Access summaries, data, customers, and other information
-- Set dynamic pricing based on peak hours or duration
-- Generate reports of usage, revenue, and occupancy rates
-- Manage parking lot capacity and availability
-- Send notifications to users (e.g., when their parking time is about to expire)

-**User View:**

-- Register and authenticate accounts
-- Check-in/check-out at a parking lot
-- View parking history and payments
-- Receive notifications for expiring parking time or special promotions

-**Target Users:**

-- Parking lot owners and managers
-- Drivers seeking convenient parking solutions

----

 ### 2. Movie Catalogue

 A website catalogue for learning about and searching movies.